 Alex Rotteveel – founder Little Theatre Maryborough

 We are looking for more information on Alex Rotteveel.
-Alexander Johannes Rotteveel was born August 11, 1916 at Assen, Assen, Drenthe, Nederland, he died in Toowoomba?
-Qld December 18 1993.
+Alexander Johannes Rotteveel was born August 11, 1916 at Assen, Assen, Drenthe, Nederland, he died in Toowoomba Qld December 18 1993.
 He was married to Bouwina Fekkes, born January 10th, 1919 at Assen, Assen, Drenthe, Nederland.
-She died in Brisbane?
-March
+She died in Brisbane in

 Read More »